SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Wat Amphawan Chetiyaram

-Assumed to have been established in the era of King Rama I, this 2nd class monastery of the royals is famous not only for its royal attachment but because of its displays of antiques which can be traced back during the Rattanakosin era.
+Assumed to have been established in the era of King Rama I, this 2nd class monastery of the royals is famous not only for its royal attachment but because of its displays of antiques which can be traced back to the Rattanakosin era.

 Wat Bangkaphom